Central Illinois' On-Line Broadcast Museum

 It seems that WCIA tried to “fly under the radar” when it came to the de-intermixture controversy in many TV markets across the U.S. UHF stations were facing failure because of the dominance of VHF stations in their markets, and it was getting the attention of the FCC and congress.

 WCIA would soon have to defend its VHF channel among its UHF competition and the FCC.
 In February of 1956, the responses to a questionnaire sent by the FCC to television stations concerning TV allocation problems were released.
-Most UHF stations wanted VHF stations to reduce power to give them similar coverage areas of UHF stations, while other responses were unrealistically in favor of the FCC allocating additional VHF channels in those communities which would be presumably assumed by current UHF stations.
+Most UHF stations wanted VHF stations to reduce power to give them similar coverage areas of UHF stations, while other responses were unrealistically in favor of the FCC allocating additional VHF channels in those communities, which would be presumably assumed by current UHF stations.

 Among the stations publically disagreeing with the proposition was WTVP in Decatur.
 It was obvious that Prairie Television/WTVP anticipated WCIA taking on multiple city IDs, such as Champaign-Urbana-Decatur-Danville.